-In total, a sample size of 105 literary works was explored in the survey, with the overall objective of discussing and summarizing popular implementations of PIML learning frameworks, with applications to the monitoring of assets for anomalous behavior and or operating conditions.
-Of the works of literature surveyed, the methods of integration between physics-based methods and datadriven models were subdivided into four distinct categories, as discussed in section 3.
+In total, a sample size of 107 literary works was explored in the survey, with the overall objective of discussing and summarizing popular implementations of PIML learning frameworks, with applications to the monitoring of assets for anomalous behaviour and or operating conditions.
+Of the works of literature surveyed, the methods of integration between physics-based methods and data-driven models were subdivided into four distinct categories, as discussed in Section 3.

 4.1.
-Summary of Compiled Literature and Interpretations
+Interpretations and outlook

-An illustration of the distribution of literature reviewed may be seen in figure 22.
-The pie chart illustrates the distribution of publications reviewed, highlighting the different areas within the field of PIML for condition monitoring.
+An illustration of the distribution of literature reviewed may be seen in Fig. 20.
+The pie chart illustrates the distribution of publications reviewed, highlighting the different areas within the field of PIML for CM.